 If you’re in a hurry and need to speed up the process, you can put the pan on a low heat.

-A similar method is using a double boiler.
+A similar method which is just a little bit more user-friendly is a double boiler.
 This is a pan existing of two pans that are on top of each other.
 The bottom pan is for the hot water and the top pan holds the food.